Corruption-robust exploration in episodic reinforcement learning: Instantiation to linear MDPs

-where we recall $\Nbeta$ from \Cref{eq:Nbeta}.
+where we recall $\Nbeta$ from Eq.~\ref{eq:Nbeta}.
 Denote this event $\eventsubestlinear$. \end{lemma} The rigorous proofs of the above lemmas are detailed in Appendix~\ref{app:proof_linear_rl_concentration_stochastic}.
-Because the above consider \emph{stochastic} transition and reward data, the arguments are near-identical to those of Jin et al. \cite{jin2019provably}.
-We present a sketch below: \begin{proof}[Proof Sketch of \Cref{lemma:linear_global_stoch,lemma:linear_local_stoch}] Let us focus on the global estimates; the local ones are analogous, but involve a union bound over layers $\ell \in[\lmax]$.
+Because the above consider \emph{stochastic} transition and reward data, the arguments are near-identical to those of Jin, Yang, Wang, and Jordan \cite{jin2019provably}.
+We present a sketch below: \begin{proof}[Proof Sketch of Lemma~\ref{lemma:linear_global_stoch} and Lemma~\ref{lemma:linear_local_stoch}] Let us focus on the global estimates; the local ones are analogous, but involve a union bound over layers $\ell \in[\lmax]$.
 Since the parameter estimates $\muhatstoch\kgl$ and $\thetahatstoch\kgl$ are the solution to a ridge regression problem, they admit a closed form solution.
 Moreover, since they are determined by purely stochastic transitions, this enables a transparent bound on the betwee error $\muhatstoch\kgl$ and $\mustar$ and $\thetahatstoch\kgl$ and $\thetast$.
 Using this close form for $(\muhatstoch\kl -\mustar)$, we can bound the next-stage value difference for any state-action pair, i.e., $(\muhatstoch\phi\xa - \mu^\star\phi\xa)\cdot V$ for any fixed $V:\states\in [0,H]$, by applying the self-normalized bounds for vector-valued martingales (Lemma~\ref{lemma:self_normalized}), initially introduced for the purpose of improving regret bounds for linear bandits \cite{abbasi2011improved}.
-We then union bound over the value functions $V \in \calVst$, using a bound on an $\epsilon$-net constructed in \Cref{lem:value_function_set}. \end{proof}
+We then union bound over the value functions $V \in \calVst$, using a bound on an $\epsilon$-net constructed in Lemma~\ref{lem:value_function_set}. \end{proof}

-\paragraph{Sensitivity of model estimates to corruptions.} Next, we bound the sensitivity to corruptions, yielding our next two lemmas:
+\xhdr{Sensitivity of model estimates to corruptions.} Next, we bound the sensitivity to corruptions, yielding our next two lemmas: \begin{lemma}[Global concentration for linear RL w/ corruption] Take $\lambda = 1$.
+On $\eventglestlinear$, the following bounds hold simultaneously for all $k\in [K]$, $\xa\in \states\times\actions$, and $V \in \calVst$: